The Whale Trail

 Mission

-The Whale Trail is a series of places to watch orcas or other marine mammals from shore.
-Our mission is to inspire appreciation and stewardship for orcas and other marine mammals and their environment.
-Our founding and overarching goal is to recover the endangered southern resident orcas (J, K and L pods) from the threat of extinction.
+The Whale Trail is a series of places to watch whales, dolphins and other marine mammals from shore.
+Our mission is to inspire appreciation and stewardship for marine mammals and their habitat.
+Our goals are to increase awareness, build community, and promote land-based whale watching.
+Our overarching goal is to recover the endangered southern resident orcas (J, K and L pods) from the threat of extinction.

 Description

 The Whale Trail is a series of sites to watch orcas or other marine mammals from shore.
-From 16 inaugural locations in Washington state, there are now more than 130 spanning the west coast from California to British Columbia.
-Each site has a page on our website, and many features interpretive panels.
+From 16 inaugural locations in Washington state, there are now more than 150 spanning the west coast from California to British Columbia.
+Each site has a page on our website, and many feature interpretive panels.
 Whale Trail sites are in city, county, state and national parks and Tribal lands.
-The Whale Trail is headquartered in Seattle.
+The Whale Trail is headquartered in West Seattle.

 • Together we have made a tangible difference in the lives of these vulnerable pods.
 A sea change is underway, against great odds.

 Organization and Leadership.
 The Whale Trail was founded in 2008 by a core team of partners including NOAA Fisheries, Olympic Coast National Marine Sanctuary, WDFW, Seattle Aquarium, and the Whale Museum.
-Our lead partner in Canada is Oceanwise' BC Cetacean Sighting Network.
+Our lead partner in Canada is Ocean Wise.
 The Whale Trail was founded and is led by Donna Sandstrom, whose background includes 14 years as a team and project manager at Adobe Systems.

 History of Success.
-The Whale Trail has its roots in a rare conservation success--the rescue and return of the orphaned orca Springer.
+The Whale Trail has its roots in a rare conservation success—the rescue and return of the orphaned orca Springer.
 To get Springer home, we had to learn how to work together.
 Above all, we put the whale's best interest first.
-The Whale Trail was founded in that spirt, and by many of the same team members.
+The Whale Trail was founded in that same collaborative spirit.

 Your Support Matters.
-The Whale Trail turns 15 this year!
-Help us build resilience and capacity to meet the challenges and opportunities ahead.
+The Whale Trail turned 17 in 2025!
+We need your help to build resilience and capacity for the years ahead.

-• With your support we'll add new sites and signs, and create new tools that make it easy for people to know where and when to watch whales from shore.
+• With your support we'll add new sites and signs, and tools that make it easy for people to know where and when to watch whales from shore.

-• We'll produce educational programs that bring communities together to learn about whales.
+• We'll continue to produce programs that bring communities together to learn about whales and how to protect them.

 Organization Data